Balt'Amour carries some of the greatest bloodlines in

 |

-DE LA BRYERE What can one say about the legendary "Corde?"
-His impact on Holsteiner [and
+COR DE LA BRYERE What can one say about the legendary "Corde?"
+His impact on Holsteiner [and Oldenburg] breeding will be felt

-Oldenburg] breeding will be felt for generations to come.
+for generations to come.
 He was the 1971 Champion of his stallion 100-day test approval.
-At
+At his death, he had 85

-his death, he had 85 approved sons, and 65 States Premium daughters, as well as countless approved grandsons and great-grandsons.
+approved sons, and 65 States Premium daughters, as well as countless approved grandsons and great-grandsons.
 Holsteiner

 breeders world-wide mourn the loss of the great "Corde."
 His impact on modern warmblood breeding will continue